PatwinchIR/Solar-System-Unity3D/README.md

 # Solar System Unity3D

-This project is based on C# on Unity3D 5.5.2f1 Personal.
+This project is based on C# on Unity3D 5.5.2f1 Personal version.
 Simulated some planets in solar system:
 - Sun
 - Mercury
 - Venus